sn-lp/Dublin-Bus-Project-Team-14/README.md

 - Bootstrap v5
 - Jupyter Notebooks

-## Instalation
+## Installation

 ### Backend

 1. Make sure you have Anaconda or Miniconda installed.
 Miniconda is a minimal installer for conda.
 This will be useful to set up a virtual environment to install the requirements.

-- To install Miniconda follow [link these instructions!(https://docs.conda.io/en/latest/miniconda.html)] acording to your operating system.
+- To install Miniconda follow [these instructions](https://docs.conda.io/en/latest/miniconda.html) acording to your operating system.

 2. Use the package and environment manager [conda](https://docs.conda.io/en/latest/) to create a virtual environment with Python 3.8.